Dean J. Campbell, Bradley University, Peoria, Illinois

 The tacticity of polymer chains can influence properties such as density, refractive index, strength, melting point, and glass-transition temperature (Tg).
 Although reported temperatures can vary, isotactic PS has a Tg of 100oC, with a melting temperature of 240oC.1 Syndiotactic PS also has a Tg of 100oC,but a melting temperature of 270oC.2 Atactic PS has a Tg of 90-95oC,2 but this polymer with non-crystalline domains does not have a clear-cut melting point.
 It is listed as having a softening point of 75-85oC, compared to 205oC for syndiotactic PS.2

 Polymer tacticity can be described with drawings or with models.
-LEGO bricks (comprised of acrylonitrile-butadiene-styrene) have been used to model chemical structures, and this includes representations of polymer tacticity.5-7 This model described in this post uses a model build from PS polymer to show tacticity within PS polymer chains.
+LEGO bricks (comprised of acrylonitrile-butadiene-styrene) have been used to model chemical structures, and this includes representations of polymer tacticity.5-7 This model described in this post uses a model built from PS polymer to show tacticity within PS polymer chains.
 To make the model, PS container lids were cut apart with scissors to obtain the flat part of the lid.
 Each flat PS sheet was marked with a molecular pattern using a permanent marker, as shown in Figure 2.

 Figure 2.
 Polystyrene sheet marked with polystyrene repeat unit pattern in permanent marker.